48-Hour Chaga Infused Grass Fed Beef Marrow Bone Broth

 1/3cuporganic raw apple cider vinegar with the 'mother'

 2-3lbsbeef marrow bones, grass fed and pasture raised

-4stalkscelery, roughly chopped, or 2 whole celery hearts
+4stalksorganic celery, roughly chopped, or 2 whole organic celery hearts

 1-2tbsp wildcrafted chaga chunks

 2inchesorganic dried kombu or your preferred sea vegetable